Sexual reproduction

 The egg cell

 Egg cells are among the largest cells.
-They are produced in the ovaries of females – diploid oocytes undergo meiotic divisions to produce haploid ova (singular: ovum).
+They are produced in the ovaries of females - diploid oocytes undergo meiotic divisions to produce haploid ova (singular: ovum).
 However, unlike spermatogenesis, oogenesis is more complex.
-During early fetal development, cells called oogonia begin to develop into primary oocytes.
+During early fetal development, oogonia cells begin to develop into primary oocytes.
 Each oocyte is surrounded by cells called the granulosa.
 Together, the oocyte and the surrounding granulosa cells are referred to as a follicle.
 The early follicle is called the primary follicle.
 The primary oocyte (i.e., the egg cell within the primary follicle) begins meiosis I but does not complete it (this is referred to as the prophase arrest).
 Each female baby has, on average, two million primary oocytes in each ovary at birth.
-Many of these primary oocytes will die off during early development: at the start of puberty, each ovary will contain about 300 000 to 400 000 primary follicles.
+Many of these primary oocytes will die off during early development: at the start of puberty, each ovary will contain about 300,000 to 400,000 primary follicles.
 One primary follicle will be recruited for maturation at each menstrual cycle from puberty onwards, under the influence of Leutinising Hormone (LH, secreted by the anterior pituitary gland).
-During maturation, the primary oocyte will complete meiosis I and begin meiosis 2.
+The primary oocyte will complete meiosis I and begin meiosis 2 during maturation.
 However, it will not complete meiosis II but stop at metaphase 2 (metaphase arrest).
 At this stage, the follicle is referred to as a secondary follicle.
 The oocyte then becomes detached from the rest of the follicle and is surrounded by a group of cells called the corona radiata.
 Under the influence of the LH hormone (LH surge), the secondary follicle will rupture, releasing the ovum (egg) into the Fallopian tube.
 This process is ovulation.
-The remains of the follicle become another structure in the ovary – the corpus luteum.
+The remains of the follicle become another structure in the ovary - the corpus luteum.
 The corpus luteum becomes an endocrine tissue and secretes the hormone progesterone, preparing the endometrium for implantation.

 This diagram shows the main stages of oogenesis, ovulation and post-ovulation development.
 The descriptions of these processes are indicated in the text.
 Image credit: Alexandra Garcia.
 Distributed under the Creative Commons Attribution-Share Alike 4.0 International license.